 Class A – A means you’re A+ at driving!
 You have the powers of both Class B & C licenses combined.

 Class B CDL – Have you always had it out for people who parked illegally or dreamed of being spitballed by 5-18 year olds?
 Then you wanna get this type of license.
-With this, you can drive tow trucks, dump trucks, and school buses.
+With this, you can drive commercial vehicles like tow trucks, dump trucks, and school buses.

 Choo, choo!
 Oh wait, wrong vehicle.